 Button Gwinnett, who signed the Declaration of Independence, died in a 1777 duel with Lachlan McIntosh.
 After the killing, McIntosh was then sent to serve under George Washington as a leader in the Continental Army.

 DeWitt Clinton, the powerful New York politician, nearly killed a Burr supporter in an 1802 duel over patronage.

 Burr was serving as vice president when he met his rival, Hamilton, face-to-face in Weehawken, New Jersey.
 On July 11, 1804, the men met to end a decades-long feud.
 Both men fired, but only Hamilton was hit.
 He later died from his injuries.

 Hamilton may have been part of as many as 10 duels, but almost all were settled before shots were fired.
-Hamilton’s son, in fact, was killed in a duel, on the very same grounds were his father was later shot by Burr.
+Hamilton’s son was killed in a duel, on the very same grounds where his father was later shot by Burr.

 In 1802, Jackson was involved in a duel with Tennessee’s governor, John Sevier, that ended in a standoff involving their seconds.

 Another frequent dueler was Thomas Hart Benton, who fought with Jackson, and had two duels with a rival attorney, Charles Lucas.
 Benton killed Lucas in their second duel in 1817.
 As a senator, Benton became Jackson’s right-hand man in Congress.

 In 1820, a top Navy commander, Stephen Decatur, died in a duel with a former naval commander, James Barron.
 Barron apologized to Decatur as he fell wounded.
 Decatur accepted, saying it was an honorable duel.